SURYAVAMSIPSN/ROS-Basic-Projects/Service_and_Client_with_BB8/README.md

 3. Package with name services_quiz

 A quiz task in which instead of a circular motion the robot is to be moved in a square like path.

+4. Package with name bb8_class

+Implements the similar move in circle task of package 1, with the concept of OOP in python.
+Here, a class which contains the velovity commands is called by the server.
+Then a similar service/client process is carried out.

+launch the circle_server and circle_client launch files to run the .py files.